 - How can the efforts towards achieving the 17 Sustainable Development Goals (SDGs) be strengthened towards the realisation of transition to sustainability?

 Panel 2 – Sustainability, Interdisciplinarity and Transformative Change: A Critical Realist Response to the Crisis System

-How can critical realism be a philosophical “underlabourer” or inspirational source for sustainable development in the educational system.
-What are the philosophical and pedagogical challenges and what does Interdisciplinarity come to in this connection?
+- How can critical realism be a philosophical “underlabourer” or inspirational source for sustainable development in the educational system?